 Students have full access to the School of Foreign Service Graduate Career Development Center, which offers highly specialized career counseling and resources for Conflict Resolution students.
 The Center offers individualized career advising, job search workshops, career fairs, and access to Symplicity, a highly valuable job/internship database.

-Dr. Craig Zelizer, the program’s Associate Director, founded the Peace and Collaborative Development Network, which is another valuable career planning resource.
+Dr. Craig Zelizer, one of the program's adjunct professors, founded the Peace and Collaborative Development Network, which is another valuable career planning resource.
 Jobs, internships, and scholarships are often publicized through this online forum.